-The Process Watcher logs all the activity associated with the process/task and provides additional information for troubleshooting Use the Stop Process button to stop the Backup process.
+The Process Watcher logs all the activity associated with the process/task and provides additional information for troubleshooting Use the End Process button to end the process.

 10.2 Watch the demo

 https://youtu.be/jjP6O_xuHxE

 pgAgent

 pgAgent is a job scheduling agent for Postgres databases, capable of running multi-step batch or shell scripts and SQL tasks on complex schedules.